Jorge Miguel Ribeiro Pereira

 Full details on my publication record can be found in (Google Scholar | ResearchGate)

--- Explore the role of intrinsic population characteristics on individual's at-sea behaviour
+-- Explore the role of intrinsic population characteristics on individuals' at-sea distribution

 Pereira JM, et al (2024).
 Boldness predicts foraging behaviour, habitat use and chick growth in a central place marine predator.
 Oecologia